projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 published: true
 ---

-Fedora Atomic 26 relies primarily on Kubernetes for automating deployment, scaling, and operations of application containers across clusters of hosts.
+Fedora Atomic 26 relies on Kubernetes for automating deployment, scaling, and operations of application containers across clusters of hosts.
 Below is an overview of your options for installing and configuring Kubernetes clusters on Fedora Atomic hosts.

+If you're looking to get up and running as quickly as possible with a Fedora Atomic-hosted Kubernetes cluster, skip ahead to the "Kubeadm Deployment" section below.

 # Install Kubernetes